bionode/bionode-vcf/README.md

 The MIT License

-Copyright (c) 2015, Shyam Rallapalli
+Copyright (c) 2015, Shyam Rallapalli and Martin Page

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation